 Gas pain in the shoulder following laparoscopic surgery can be reduced by:

 CO2 gas isn't the only source of shoulder pain after laparoscopic surgery.
 Excess fluid or blood clots trapped in the upper abdomen and between the diaphragm and right upper liver lobe could also be to blame.
-Therefore, before finishing the surgery, we make sure that we remove all the gas, blood clots and excess fluid, and we perform a secondary, surgical pause before closing the patient.
+Therefore, before finishing the surgery, we make sure that we remove all gas, blood clots, and excess fluid, and we perform a secondary, surgical pause before closing the patient.

-These patients do exceptionally well if these steps are followed.
+Patients feel exceptionally well if these steps are followed.